Waterfall Chart Excel: The Complete Guide (With Templates)

 2. Always set totals correctly — Right-click starting/ending bars and "Set as Total"

-3. Native limitations include — No stacked segments, limited connector formatting, no consistent scaling
+3. Native limitations — No stacked segments, limited connector formatting, no consistent scaling

-5. Color coding matters — Green positive, red negative, gray totals
+4. Color code consistently — Green positive, red negative, gray totals

-8. Consider add-ins for efficiency — Tools like Deckary save significant time on recurring charts
+6. Consider add-ins for recurring work — Tools like Deckary save significant time on professional charts

 Build consulting slides in seconds